-All papers must include embedded citations in proper MLA formatting and a bibliography on a separate piece of paper Refer to Library Website, Citationmachine.net, the MLA Website (MLA generator), or Easybib.com.
-Essays without citations will not be accepted or given a mark accordingly - zero.

-All essays are FORMAL (no I, you, etc).
-All essays need to have an ARGUMENT and embedded citations within the essay.
+- All papers must include embedded citations within all written work and in proper MLA formatting.
+A work cited list must also be included on a separate piece of paper. - Refer to Library Website, Citationmachine.net, the MLA Website (MLA generator), or Easybib.com. - Essays without citations will not be accepted or given a mark accordingly zero. - All essays are FORMAL (no I, you, etc).
+All essays need to have an ARGUMENT and embedded citations.